mdnetto/WISE/README.md

 These three concepts are:
 * HTML (adds structure to the layout of the page)
-* CSS (are styles that change the presentation of the page)
+* CSS (styles that change the presentation of the page)
 * Javascript (makes our page interactive so we can play Simon)

 ![alt text](https://github.com/mdnetto/WISE/blob/master/simon/images/simon.gif "Simon game")

 # Simon
-1. Open the simon game and play with it!
+1. Open the Simon game and play with it
 2. See how many levels you can get through!